UGANDA

 Abayuuti's story

 In 2021, the organisation was legally registered and they started implementing projects addressing climate mobility issues in Uganda and supporting climate-displaced communities.
-Since then, Abayuuti Climate Action Network has impacted over 1,000 climate displaced people through their livelihoods projects.
+Since then, Abayuuti Climate Action Network has impacted over 2,000 climate displaced people and other vulnerable communities through their livelihoods projects and community programs.

-Supporting climate-displaced households in the Muhokya Internally Displaced People’s (IDP) Camp to acquire land and produce food for both sustenance and to generate income
+ACAN supports climate-displaced households in the Muhokya Internally Displaced Person’s (IDPs) Camp to acquire land and produce food using climate-smart agriculture for both sustenance and to generate income.

 Education

-Operating a school offering free education to over 100 children in Kampala and in the Muhokya IDP Camp
+ACAN operates a school offering free education to over 100 children in Kampala and in the Muhokya IDP Camp.

-Climate mobility training: Partnering with the International Organization for Migration (IOM) to conduct climate mobility training for youth in Kampala and Kasese
+Partnering with the International Organization for Migration (IOM), ACAN has also conducted climate mobility training for youth in Kampala and Kasese.

 Livelihoods development

-Soap-making: Training displaced people to make locally-made soap
+Soap-making: Training displaced people to make and sell locally-made soap.

 Supporter donations have enabled ACAN to: